Qarj/WebImblaze-Framework/README.md

 you can just specify the test case file:

 ```
-perl wif.pl ../WebInject/examples/hello
+perl wif.pl ../WebImblaze/examples/hello
 ```

-The WebInject framework will search for the test case file that is the best match and run it.
+The WebImblaze framework will search for the test case file that is the best match and run it.
 ```
 perl wif.pl examples/hello
 ```